Skip to main content

 Switching Channels

-Open Settings and go to the General tab.
-The Update Channel section has two buttons: Stable and Nightly.
+Open Settings and go to the General tab, then the Overview subtab.
+The Update channel section has two buttons: Stable and Nightly.

 Switching takes effect immediately.
-There's no need to restart Daintree.
-The next automatic update check (or a manual check) will pull from whichever channel you selected.
-Your existing settings and data are unaffected by the switch.
+You don't need to restart Daintree.
+The next update check, automatic or manual, pulls from whichever channel you selected.
+Your existing settings and data are untouched.

-If you switch from nightly back to stable, Daintree handles the version difference automatically and installs the latest stable release, even if it has a lower version number than the nightly you were running.
+If you switch from nightly back to stable, Daintree handles the version difference for you and installs the latest stable release, even if it has a lower version number than the nightly you were running.

 Checking for Updates Manually

 You can trigger an update check at any time from the application menu.
-This menu item is only available in packaged builds and won't appear when running Daintree from source.
+This menu item shows up only in packaged builds.
+It won't appear when you run Daintree from source.

-Open the Daintree menu (top-left of the screen) and click Check for Updates...
+Open the Daintree menu at the top-left of the screen and click Check for Updates…

-If you're already on the latest version, a toast notification confirms it: "No Updates Available — Daintree vX.Y.Z is the latest version."
-If the check fails, you'll see an error toast with a Retry button.
+If you're already on the latest version, a toast confirms it and names your current version (for example, "No updates available — Daintree 0.12.0 is the latest version.").
+If a manual check fails, you'll see an "Update failed" toast with a Retry button.

 When Auto-Update Is Disabled

-• Linux without AppImage or package marker — on Linux, auto-update requires either the APPIMAGE environment variable (set automatically for AppImage builds) or a package-type marker file (present in .deb packages).
-Without one of these, auto-update is disabled.
+• Linux without AppImage or package marker: on Linux, auto-update needs either the APPIMAGE environment variable, set automatically for AppImage builds, or a package-type marker file, present in .deb packages.
+Without one of those, auto-update is off.

 Linux AppImage and .deb packages both support auto-update.
-If you installed via .deb and updates aren't working, verify that the package-type marker file exists in your installation directory.
+If you installed from a .deb and updates aren't working, check that the package-type marker file exists in your installation directory.

 Agent CLI Updates

 Agent CLI updates are separate from Daintree app updates.
-Each agent gets updated through its own package manager:
+Each agent updates through its own package manager:

 AgentnpmOther